tauri-apps/plugins-workspace/.changes/fix-fs-apply-leading-dot-config.md

 "fs": patch
 ---

-Fixed an issue causing the plugin to ignore the `requireLiteralLeadingDot` config.
+Fixed an issue that caused the plugin to ignore the `requireLiteralLeadingDot` config.